jhs/build-couchdb/README.md

     for tag in 1.0.1 11.0 11.1; do
         rake git="git://git.apache.org/couchdb.git tags/$tag" couchdb_build=$tag
     done

+Note that `couchdb_build` needs to be an absolute path.
+Use:

+    `pwd`/geocouch

+e.g. creates the directory `geocouch` in your current directory.

 ### Get a manifest of all the components